-The course materials in a social studies honors/advanced placement course is more rigorous in the following areas: text selection; length of reading assignments; writing assignment prompts; assessment types.
+The course materials in a social studies honors/advanced placement course are more complex in the following areas: text selection; length of reading assignments; writing assignment tasks; assessment types.
+The term "advanced" as used in this description includes UCONN Early Experience Courses, Community College Career Pathways Courses and College Board AP Courses.
+There may be additional requirements for UCONN, community college and AP courses as requested by the credit granting institutions.
 For this reason, students in an honors/advanced placement course will be expected to do the following:

-- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis, and writing conventions;

-- Understand the fundamentals of the research process and execute research with minimal support from teacher; and - Create and conduct presentations for classmates and take a lead role in classroom discussions.
+- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis and writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from teacher;